-- Be updated at least every four years. - Include projects that are consistent with the MTPO's Metropolitan Transportation Plan; and - Be financially constrained and include only those projects for which funding has been identified, using current or reasonably available revenue sources.
+- Be updated at least every four years. - Include projects that are consistent with the MTPO's Metropolitan Transportation Plan; and - Be fiscally constrained, including only those projects for which funding has been identified, using current or reasonably available revenue sources.